-There are nearly 100 footpath inspectors.
+David looks after the society's team of over 150 footpath inspectors, managing their recruitment, training and development.
 Each inspector has a designated area, and regularly walks the public rights of way in that area, to make sure that they are safe, unobstructed, and properly signed.
-He/she also investigates issues reported to the PNFS by members of the public.
-If there is a problem the inspector reports it to the relevant authority and monitors progress towards a satisfactory solution.
+He/she also investigates issues reported to the society by members of the public.
+If there is a problem the inspector reports it to the relevant highway authority and monitors progress towards a satisfactory solution.

-The inspector also investigates any proposed changes to the public rights of way in their area, and prepares a report for the Consultations & Orders team (see below).
+Inspectors also investigate any proposed changes to the public rights of way network in their area and prepare reports for the Consultations & Orders team (see below).

 Although the many metal signposts are the main focus of the team, they also keep an eye on several fingerposts, two view indicators and three plaques.
 See the page About Our Signposts for more information.

 For new signposts the work involves handling enquiries from individuals and clubs who want a memorial/commemorative signpost, selecting sites, obtaining landowners' permission, design, ordering, painting, and erecting.
 For existing signposts there is regular inspection, cleaning, photographing and painting together with occasional repair and complete refurbishment or replacement.
 All are listed on a computer database, which is easier to update and to access, but lacks the charm of the older hand-written records with their careful, hand-drawn illustrations and black and white photographs.

 The society engages a paid contractor - John Hodgson of Mellor, assisted by a volunteer - Ted Wolfe of Macclesfield, for the heavy jobs, such as erecting new signposts, which can be distant from roads.
 The efforts of the team are supplemented from time to time by other members of the society.